-This spring, teachers across Scotland overnight turned their classrooms into virtual classrooms, learning digital skills as they went.
-This summer, EIS Learning Reps participated in a digital skills course, aimed at equipping participants with theory and practical knowledge to move learning online.
+Early in 2020, teachers across Scotland overnight turned their classrooms into virtual classrooms, learning digital skills as they went.
+In response, EIS Learning Reps participated in a digital skills course, aimed at equipping participants with theory and practical knowledge to move learning online.
 This course was funded by Scottish Union Learning, and delivered by the WEA.

-Here, we collectively address: ‘Things I wish I’d known before learning and teaching online’ and invite you to explore some of our learning in your own practice.
+Here, we collectively address: ‘Things I wish I’d known before learning and teaching online’.

 It takes time, and patience